blackminystudio/tacklepay/README.md

 # Flutter Project

-This is a Colourmoon's Project "Call Sheet management app", help to manage and create callsheets and production houses
+This is a Blackminystudio's Project "TacklePay App", help to manage All your finances.

 ## Setup